Skip to Content

 4. Antibiotic treatments can reduce bacteria levels and hold off symptoms of BLS for a few weeks.
 These tree treatments are not a cure and need to be reapplied every year.
 This is something a certified arborist can help you with.

-If you have trees that you’re worried about, contact Willow Tree and Landscape Services.
+If you have trees that you’re worried about, contact Willow Tree and Landscaping Service.
 Our plant health care services are committed to keeping the trees and shrubs on your property vital and beautiful.
 Whether it’s preventive care or timely tree treatments, our certified arborists have the expertise to protect your trees from BLS and other illnesses.